-In the context of bond funds, currency hedging is the decision by the portfolio manager to reduce or eliminate the fund’s exposure to the movement of foreign currencies.
-This is typically achieved by buying futures contracts or options that will move in the opposite direction of the currencies that the fund holds.
+Currency hedging, in the context of bond funds, is the decision by a portfolio manager to reduce or eliminate a bond fund’s exposure to the movement of foreign currencies.
+This risk reduction is typically achieved by buying futures contracts or options that will move in the opposite direction of the currencies held inside of the fund.

 Currency Hedging at Work

-The second way hedging is used is in funds that are hedged as part of their mandate.
+The second way to use hedging is in funds that are hedged as part of their mandate.
 Typically, the term “hedged” will even be used in the name of the fund.
-In these cases, every position is hedged so the fund has no foreign currency exposure whatsoever.
+In these cases, every position is hedged, so the fund has no foreign currency exposure whatsoever.

-Theoretically, an investor can choose a hedged or unhedged fund on the basis of recent currency movements.
+Theoretically, an investor can choose a hedged or unhedged fund based on recent currency movements.
 For example, if the dollar had been performing particularly poorly in the previous year (meaning that it would be more likely to recover in the year ahead, equating to a loss in value of foreign currencies), an investor may see better performance from a hedged portfolio.

 In practice, however, predicting currency movements is next to impossible.
 Instead, consider your risk tolerance.
 Unhedged portfolios typically experience higher volatility, while hedged portfolios provide smoother results.
 For funds that hedge “opportunistically” or “tactically,” look at their track record.
 If the fund has demonstrated consistent underperformance, clearly, their approach isn’t working.